awsdocs/amazon-sns-developer-guide/doc_source/sns-message-delivery-retries.md

 [\[See the AWS documentation website for more details\]](http://docs.aws.amazon.com/sns/latest/dg/sns-message-delivery-retries.html)

+¹ For throttling errors with the Kinesis Data Firehose protocol, Amazon SNS uses the same delivery policy as for customer managed endpoints\.

 ## Delivery policy stages<a name="delivery-policy-stages"></a>

 The following diagram shows the phases of a delivery policy\.